borntofrappe/fullstack-d3/README.md

 drawLineChart();
 ```

-Having a dedicate function allows to have variables scoped to the body of the function.
-Having an `async` function helps to `await` the data, which is retrieved with the `d3.json` function from the `d3-fetch` module.
+Having a dedicated function allows to have variables scoped to the body of the function.
+Most importantly, having an `async` function helps to `await` the data from methods like `d3.json`, which return a promise.

 ```js
 async function drawLineChart() {